 The reporter who interviewed Professor Howe was escorted back to Funk’s cell, number 108 at the County Jail.
-Funk, while considered insane by many, was a decent looking young man with blond hair, blue eyes, a small blond beard and stocky build.
+Funk, while considered insane by many, was a decent looking young man with blond hair, blue eyes, a small blond beard, and a stocky build.
 He spoke with an air of supremacy and had a strong German accent.
 Funk had been pacing in his cell and relating the details of his creation of this grand “experiment” on the university grounds.
 He took much pride in the fact that he could hide the creation from the university for weeks.
 What he couldn’t tell investigators was his motive.
 In his own words, he stated that divulging the motive would compromise the results of the experiment.

 The reporter overheard Funk’s glib attitude toward investigators and interjected.
 He told Funk that investigators were putting together a case against him and were planning to charge him with attempted murder!
 Funk’s attitude and talkativeness took on a completely different tone.
 He became more careful with his words and told the reporter multiple times that the only thing they could charge him with was simple trespass.
 They would never be able to charge him with attempted murder.